nanzhen102/16SfastLAB/README.md

 ![Pipeline DAG](./docs/images/logo.jpg)

-16SfastLAB is a reproducible, scalable pipeline for processing 16S rRNA gene sequencing data and assign taxonomic information of the family Lactobacillaceae on a genus level using Snakemake and Conda.
+16SfastLAB is a reproducible and scalable pipeline for processing 16S rRNA gene amplicon sequencing data.
+It assigns taxonomic information at the genus level for the *Lactobacillaceae* family using Snakemake and Conda.

 ## Contents